Twinklebear/OUF/README.md

-OUF - Optional Useless Feedback
+QuickCheck
 ==========

-This collection of scripts implements an feedback system for MSVC that can be used to grade programming assignments written in C++.
+This collection of scripts implements a feedback and checking system for MSVC that can be used to grade programming assignments written in C++.
 It also includes scripts to interact with Canvas.

 Getting started